samfisherirl/Mute-Cursing-In-MP4-MP3-for-Youtube/README.md

 ## Concept

 1) convert mp4/mp3 to wav
-2) read mp3 transcript with openai wisper via stable-ts
+2) read wav transcript with openai wisper via stable-ts
 3) read csv of curse words
 4) if curse word found matching a word in a sentence, mute that word
 5) convert back to mp3